angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 timings of how many turns I would need to pass and what could beat me in passing that many turns.
-I would need to pass 3 turns post Doomsday (unless I get lucky on my draw step with a land or another Petal,:card[BS], Street Wraith or :card[LED]) and so I should've worked out what beats the likely pile of {fetch, fetch, TO, :card[Island], :card[Underground Sea]} or even what beats me trying to go for a faster 2 turn pass pile that maybe uses Brainstorm or something else similar.
+I would need to pass 3 turns post Doomsday (unless I get lucky on my draw step with a land or another Petal,:card[BS], Street Wraith or :card[LED]) and so I should've worked out what beats the likely pile of \[fetch, fetch, TO, Island, Underground Sea\] or even what beats me trying to go for a faster 2 turn pass pile that maybe uses Brainstorm or something else similar.
 Basically there is not enough pressure that can come down from 2 lands and Vial for passing 3 turns assuming you hold Force for the first thing they cast.
 The Forcing of Vial was a poor decision and I should've just held it back for a turn 2 play.

 :::row{variant=PILE}
 - Flooded Strand